 I first became aware of Rudy as a basketball player at San Jose’s James Lick High.
-He was a few years older than me.
+He was a couple years older than me.
 As a sophomore at San Jose High, I went with a group of friends to watch a game, “Lick” against our school.
-We were mostly jocks going to see our team, but Rudy had a basketball reputation, which was an extra draw.
+We were mostly jocks from other sports going to see our team.
+Rudy had a basketball reputation, which was an extra draw.

 As I remember, he was big and strong by local high school standards, but there was also an aura about him—he was bigger in a way that the eyes don’t see.
 Along with his skills for the game, he had extraordinary poise and focus.
 He was more present, more ready, more aware of movement, development, and openings on court.
 Probably most important, he seemed more able than others to elevate, to rise above the standard in which the game was playing out.

 It was a close game.
 Our more balanced team against Rudy and supporting cast.
 Rudy’s moment came in the fourth quarter.
 While the other nine players continued to move, dribble and pass, to defend, they actually mostly watched as Rudy blew by on his way to the hoop or dropped one after another long arcing, net-swishing shot.
 Still, I think we squeaked by.
 I guess I was happy, but not totally.